-Transmission Customers must pay charges for prescribed transmission services properly charged and billed in accordance with this Pricing Methodology by the date specified on the invoice.
+Transmission Customers must pay charges for prescribed transmission services (other than system strength transmission services) properly charged and billed in accordance with this Pricing Methodology by the date specified on the invoice.
 Charges derived from Locational Prices will include adjustments for net MLEC either payable to or receivable by AEMO.